linuxonlinehelp/openwebrx-backup-old/README.md

 ## Major Info ##

 This is ONLY a !!
-Backup Copy !! of original Version as contribute to Andras Retzler!
+Backup Copy to prevent LOST Source CODE !! of original Version as contribute to Andras Retzler!

 All "Hams" and DX Users are very thankful to his hard development work!